Marvin Jones Jr. Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Matchup vs. San Francisco

-- Jones had 54 receiving yards per game in one career matchup against the 49ers, 2.5 more than his receiving yards prop bet over/under for Sunday's game (51.5).
+- Jones totaled 54 receiving yards in his lone career matchup against the 49ers, 2.5 more than his over/under in Sunday's game.

 - Jones caught a touchdown pass in that contest against the 49ers.